dtzSiFive/firrtl-spec/spec.md

 resulting Verilog, zero or more name--value _parameter_ statements, and zero or more _ref_ statements indicating the resolved paths of the module's exported references.
 Each name--value parameter statement will result in a value being passed to the named parameter in the resulting Verilog.
+While `ref` statements are optional, they are required to be present if the reference is used.

 An example of an externally defined module is: